rehierl/node-tree-outliner/2-0-core-design/0-0-node-sequence.md

 the exit event of `nj` and the enter event of `nj+1`.

 Because of that, any node in `s3` can technically have an effect on its presequent ancestor `ni`.
-That is, because a process will have knowledge of any node within `s3` by the time `ni` is being exited.
+That is because a process will have knowledge of any node within `s3` by the time `ni` is being exited.

 However, such delayed knowledge must not be used to execute any operation that